MartinYTSo/Collation_Folder_Search/README.md

 Here is an example of the application in practice.
 I have created a `TestFolder` with random word documents from my past classes from school.
 I have entered the keyword `exam`.
 The following results have are listed here as shown:
 ![image](https://user-images.githubusercontent.com/72810148/166084303-64a5143b-31c5-40d5-a441-a262db26fd4a.png)

+### Dependencies/Requirements
+[docx2txt](https://github.com/ankushshah89/python-docx2txt) for converting word documents to raw text in order to match with keyword inputted